BROKEN WINDOW THEORY

 by James Q. Wilson and George L. Kelling

-psychologist, reported in 1969 on some experiments testing the broken-window theory.
-He
+Zimbardo, a Stanford psychologist, reported in 1969 on some experiments testing the

-"abandonment."
-The first to arrive were a family--father, mother, and young
+its "abandonment."
+The first to arrive were a family, father, mother, and young

-son--who removed the radiator and battery.
-Within twenty-four hours, virtually everything
+son, who removed the radiator and battery.
+Within twenty-four hours, everything of value

-off, upholstery ripped.
-Most of the adult "vandals" were well-dressed,
+had been removed.
+Most of the adult "vandals" were well-dressed, apparently

-apparently clean-cut whites.
+clean-cut whites.
 The car in Palo Alto sat untouched for more than a week.
-Then
+Then Zimbardo

-Zimbardo smashed part of it with a sledgehammer.
-Within a few hours, the car had been
+smashed part of it with a sledgehammer.
+Within a few hours, the car had been turned upside

-turned upside down and utterly destroyed.
-Again, the "vandals" appeared to be
+down and utterly destroyed.
+Again, the "vandals" appeared to be primarily

 What causes some neighborhoods to thrive, while others decay?
 It's a question that has